 - and journals where all material is a violation of the Terms of Service.

 The Abuse Prevention Team will respond as quickly as possible to any inquiries regarding suspension or read-only status; however, in some cases it may take several days, depending on volume.
-Please do not open multiple requests, as this will only serve to delay the process.
+Please do not open multiple requests, as this will not accelerate the procedure.

 In most cases, users whose journals have been suspended will be unsuspended and provided with a limited time window in which to correct the violations of the Terms of Service

 .
-However, some suspended or read-only journals will not be reinstated for certain reasons, which include but are not limited to:
+However, some suspended journals will not be reinstated for certain reasons, which include but are not limited to:

 - journals created solely for abuse,